Header

 Prog Reviewer

-Reed isn't quite equally capable on all instruments - his drumming is acceptable but not special, whilst his vocals really aren't great - but he's an adept enough guitarist to slip in some nice solos here and there and his keyboard playing on the album is excellent.
-It took a few listens for this one to win me over but on the whole I think it's a great debut.
-Recommended for fans of both the early 80s neo-prog scene and of Magenta, who of course are in many respects the successor band to Cyan.
+Reed isn't quite equally capable on all instruments - his drumming is acceptable but not special, whilst his vocals really aren't great and probably constitute the greatest weakness in this release, with the vocal passages inevitably letting the album down.
+That said, he's an adept enough guitarist to slip in some nice solos here and there and his keyboard playing on the album is excellent; usually, it is the keyboards that save the instrumental passages.
+It took a few listens for this one to win me over but on the whole I think it's a decent debut, though ultimately not a top tier release even in the context of Reed's own discography, let alone the wider prog scene.
+Recommended for hardcore fans of both the early 80s neo-prog scene and of Magenta, who of course are in many respects the successor band to Cyan.

 Echoes by CYAN album cover Boxset/Compilation, 1999